MrFriendCS/H-CS/docs/H-CS-SDD.md

 # Read from the file
 line = file.readline()

-# Loop if variable not
+# Loop if variable not empty
 while line != "":

     # Read next line